A monk asked Tozan, "What is the Buddha?"

-"Mystification" of reality to show enlightenment is quite common in Japanese Zen.
+"Mystification" of Buddhism just to show one's enlightenment is quite common in Japanese Zen.

-In this case a sinologist (McRhae) discovered a Chinese explanation for this Koan, which shows how misleading the Japanese mystification is.
+In this case a sinologist (McRhae) discovered a Chinese explanation for this Koan, which shows how misleading a mystification can be.

 In medieval China the Chan (Zen) monks were called "little Buddhas".
-Every year the emperor provided a certain amount of flax for each monk.
+Every year the emperor provided a certain amount of flax for each monk's robe.

 That's what Tozan satirically refers to, when he was asked what is Buddha: Those monks who get their robes provided by the emperor!

-The remark was critical as well, for monks were supposed to stay away from the authorities.
-This was already a teaching of Taoism.
+The remark included some criticism too for Buddhist monks were supposed to stay away from authorities.
+This was a teaching of Taoism too.